tiricha91/Project_Maui/test/test.md

 > |  Actually 1       |      FN          |     TP       |

 * **Accuracy = (TP+TN)/(TP+TN+FP+FN)**
-    * It is biased in this case as it treats FP and FN equally and out data if highly imbalanced with more weights on true negatives (TN) for loans of low risks.
+    * It treats FP and FN equally and would be biased for imbalanced data, e.g. those with more weights on true negatives (TN)s for COVID-19 tests.
     * Therefore, other test statistics need to be considered

 * **Precision = TP/(TP+FP)**